nhsconnect/CareConnectAPI/index.md

 {% include contribute.html content="If you want to get involved in any part of this then please get in touch with careconnect@interopen.org "%}

-# The Care Connect Ecosystem Focus #
+# Care Connect Focus #

 The current site focuses on a typical API Developer's Journey as highlighted by the green boxes below in the developer journey:

 <img src="images/roadmap/guide-focus.jpg" style="width:100%;max-width: 100%;">

 NHS Digital is contributing to progressing the profile developmenet, the testing process and invitations are open for the INTEROPen community to get involved and progress the wider developer ecosystem.

+Please see the explanation of the complete development roadmap.

 {% include contribute.html content="Please contact [careconnect@interopen.org] to get involved." %}